shruthi120/Institute-Management-System-Frontend/README.md

 3.Checkout to branch
 git checkout dev

+4.git pull

 git status (all modified files will be in red)

-4.git add .
+5.git add .

 git status (added files will be in green)

-5.git commit -m "Your message here"
+6.git commit -m "Your message here"

-6.Push your branch to remote
+7.Push your branch to remote
 git push

-7.If link was shown in the last step, click on it and create a PR.
+8.If link was shown in the last step, click on it and create a PR.
 Else, open the repo manually in browser and create a PR